AyushSah112/PythonAlgorithms/Prime-number-check/README.md

-Prime Number Checker
+# Prime Number Check

-A simple Python program that determines whether a given number is prime or not prime.
+A simple Python program to check whether a number is prime or not.
+The program runs continuously until the user types `quit` and includes input validation for a smooth user experience.

-Features
+## Features

-- Checks if a number is prime.
+- Checks whether a number is prime.
+- Optimized using the square root (`√n`) method.
+- Handles invalid input using `try-except`.
-- Runs continuously until the user types "quit".
+- Supports continuous checking until the user enters `quit`.
+- Handles edge cases such as negative numbers, `0`, `1`, and `2`.
-- Beginner-friendly implementation using functions.
+- Beginner-friendly and easy to understand.
-- Simple command-line interface.

-Concepts Used
+## Concepts Used

 - Functions
 - Loops
 - Conditional Statements
-- User Input
+- Exception Handling (`try-except`)
+- Square Root Optimization
 - Boolean Variables
-- Modulo Operator ("%")

----
+- `break` Statement